dotnet-websharper/docs/v4.1/ProjectVariables.md

 # Project Variables

-WebSharper introduces unique project file variables in `.fsproj` files.
+WebSharper introduces unique project file variables in `.csproj`/`.fsproj` files.
 They are used to communicate e.g. the project type, the output directory, and optimizations to the WebSharper compiler.
 These parameters are the following: